N. Korea accuses US of hostility, continues weapons tests

 Associated Press

-SEOUL, South Korea (AP) — North Korea on Monday accused the United States of hostility and demanded the Biden administration permanently end joint military exercises with South Korea even as it continued its recent streak of weapons tests apparently aimed at pressuring Washington and Seoul over slow nuclear diplomacy.
+SEOUL, South Korea (AP) — North Korea on Monday accused the United States of keeping up its “hostile policy” and demanded the Biden administration permanently end joint military exercises with South Korea even as it continued its recent streak of weapons tests apparently aimed at pressuring Washington and Seoul over slow nuclear diplomacy.

 North Korean Ambassador Kim Song’s comments on the last day of the U.N.
-General Assembly came shortly after South Korea’s military said the North fired an unidentified projectile into its eastern waters.
+General Assembly’s annual high-level meeting came shortly after South Korea’s military said the North fired an unidentified projectile into its eastern waters.

 The North’s latest test, which followed two previous rounds of missile tests this month, indicated the country is returning to its tried-and-true technique of mixing weapons demonstrations and peace offers to wrest concessions amid long-stalled negotiations over its nuclear weapons program.